Abidon-J-F/University-of-Greenwich-Projects/Y3/Handwriting Recognition using CRNN/README.md

 In conclusion, the CRNN hybrid model was a success, and this research provides an excellent in-depth analysis about the styles of writings and how a hybrid model and a loss function can improve the prediction and learning rate of a model.
 This showed that a hybrid model can used in many settings and can enhance the prediction rate of any given data set.

 ## Software
-**Utilised Python programming language in Anaconda Distribution Navigator, Jupyter Notebook IDE, and TensorFlow, cv2, NumPy, Pandas, Keras, Matplotlib libraries in this project.**
+**Utilised Python programming language in Anaconda Distribution Navigator, Jupyter Notebook IDE, and TensorFlow, cv2, NumPy, Pandas, Keras, Matplotlib, imutils libraries in this project.**